 Stockton Unified School District prohibits discrimination, intimidation, harassment (including sexual harassment), and bullying based on a person's actual or perceived ancestry, color, disability, gender, gender identity, gender expression, immigration status, nationality, race or ethnicity, ethnic group identification, age, religion, marital status, pregnancy, parental status, sex, sexual orientation; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
-If you believe you, or your student, have been subjected to discrimination, harassment, intimidation, or bullying you should contact your school site principal and/or: The District's Title IX Coordinator, Enrique Torres, Legal Compliance Specialist by phone at (209) 933-7000 ext.
-2195, by email at EPTorres@stocktonusd.net, or in person at 56 S. Lincoln Street, Stockton, CA 95203.
+If you believe you, or your student, have been subjected to discrimination, harassment, intimidation, or bullying you should contact your school site principal and/or:

+The District's Title IX Coordinator, Sharon Womble, Interim Director of Constituent Services, Title IX Coordinator, by phone at (209) 933-7000 ext.
+2195, by email at swomble@ stocktonusd.net or in person at 56 S. Lincoln Street, Stockton, CA 95203.

 - The District's Equity Compliance Officer, Dr. Israel Gonzalez by phone at (209) 933-7040 ext.
-2729, by email at IGonzalez@stocktonusd.net, or in person at 56 South Lincoln Street, Stockton, CA 95203. - Section 504 Coordinator, Jennifer Robles by phone at (209) 933-7130 ext.
-2617, by email at JRobles@ stocktonusd.net, or in person at 1141 Lever Blvd., Stockton, CA 95206.
+2729, by email at igonzalez@stocktonusd.net, or in person at 56 South Lincoln Street, Stockton, CA 95203. - Section 504 Coordinator, Jennifer Robles by phone at (209) 933-7130 ext.
+2617, by email at jrobles@ stocktonusd.net, or in person at 1141 Lever Blvd., Stockton, CA 95206.